 - The "net investment in capital assets" category of net position represents amounts invested in capital assets, less accumulated depreciation on those assets, less any liabilities attributable to those assets.
-At December 31, 2019, the balance of this category of net position swung from a deficit to a positive \$2,280,697, an overall change of \$3,919,165, or 239.2%, over the 2018 deficit.
-The December 31, 2018 balance of this category of net position was a deficit totaling \$1,638,468.
-That balance represented a decrease of \$3,228,434, or 66.3%, from the 2017 deficit balance.
-The 2019 and 2018 changes in this category of net position were due mainly to depreciation and amortization of our capital assets. - The "restricted" category represents the portion of net position with attached constraints on the use of the assets.
+At December 31, 2020, the balance of this category of net position was a deficit of \$6,504,125 and represented a decrease of 8.2%, or \$579,417 from the 2019 deficit.
+The December 31, 2019 deficit totaled \$7,083,542.
+That balance represented a decrease of \$967,513, or 12.0%, from the 2018 deficit balance.
+The changes in this category of net position result from depreciation and amortization of our capital assets and paydowns of the 2011 Bonds Payable balances at their April 21, 2011 effective date. - The "restricted" category represents the portion of net position with attached constraints on the use of the assets.
 The constraints are externally imposed by such means or parties as debt covenants, laws, enabling legislation or creditors.
 The restricted assets in this category are offset by any related liabilities.
 Governmental generally accepted accounting principles do not allow this category of net position to be negative.
-At December 31, 2019 and 2018, amounts in this category of net position were restricted for reimbursement of SCDOT maintenance costs and totaled \$2,494,874 and \$2,077,571, respectively.
-The 2019 balance represented an increase of \$417,303, or 20.1%, over the 2018 balance, while the 2018 balance increased by \$616,213, or 42.2%, over the 2017 balance.
-Such 2019 and 2018 balances represented amounts transferred to the Association's Renewal & Replacement Fund offset by amounts accrued for any SCDOT maintenance expense reimbursement requisitions. - The "unrestricted" category represents the residual net position that is not included in the net investment in capital assets or restricted net position categories as defined above.
+At December 31, 2020 and 2019, amounts in this category of net position were restricted for reimbursement of SCDOT maintenance costs and totaled \$2,707,864 and \$2,496,628, respectively.
+The 2020 balance represented an increase of \$211,236, or 8.5%, over the 2019 balance, while the 2019 balance increased by \$416,996, or 20.1%, over the 2018 balance.
+Such 2020 and 2019 balances represented amounts transferred to the Association's Renewal & Replacement Fund offset by amounts accrued for any SCDOT maintenance expense reimbursement requisitions. - The "unrestricted" category represents the residual net position that is not included in the net investment in capital assets or restricted net position categories as defined above.
 This category includes assets offset by liabilities, and may be used to finance daily operations.
 No constraints have been imposed upon this category of net position.
-At December 31, 2019, unrestricted net position was a deficit balance of \$96,499,026, while the balance at December 31, 2018 was a deficit of \$82,204,916.
-The 2019 change in unrestricted net position deficit totaled \$14,294,110, which represented a 17.4% increase over the 2018 balance.
-The 2018 change in unrestricted net position deficit was \$13,512,992, an increase of 19.7% over the 2017 balance.
+At December 31, 2020, unrestricted net position was a deficit balance of \$98,872,593, while the balance at December 31, 2019 was a deficit of \$87,136,541.
+The 2020 change in unrestricted net position deficit totaled \$11,736,052, which represented a 13.5% increase over the 2019 balance.
+The 2019 change in unrestricted net position deficit was \$11,342,151, an increase of 15.0% over the 2018 balance.